anoopbhat/cohesity-net-tools/README.md

 This section may expand in the future to allow for other record types like CNAME, MX, TXT, PTR SRV and so on.

 ## SSH
+The hostname field asks for a port but the default port, 22, is assumed if no value is provided.

 As of version 1.0 of Cohesity-net-tools, we only test password authentication but keybased auth is the next most important feature to be added.

 Additionally, the command that's run by default is "/usr/bin/id" and we should probably allow more options in the future.